• Skip to primary navigation

 fatoosh salad ingredients

-• Persian cucumbers or English cucumber: I use either a Persian or English cucumber because the outer skin is not tough.
-I don't peel the outer skin for this salad.
+• Persian cucumbers or English cucumbers: Use either a Persian or English cucumber because the outer skin is not tough (don't peel the skin).

-• Radishes: I add radishes to this salad because they are crunchy and add some brightness to the salad.
+• Radishes, lettuce, and bell peppers: I add radishes to this salad because they are crunchy and add some brightness to the salad.
+My preference is romaine lettuce and any kind of bell pepper.

 • Fresh mint and Italian parsley: Use fresh mint and fresh parsley.
 There are two types of parsley: curly and Italian parsley.
 I prefer using Italian parsley for all of my Lebanese dishes (like tabbouleh with quinoa), however, sometimes curly parsley is the only option at the supermarket.
 Italian parsley closely resembles cilantro, and how you tell the difference is by the smell.

-• Fried pita chips with za'atar (or baked): I make fresh pita chips from scratch either in the oven or fried.
+• Fried pita chips with za'atar (or baked): I make fresh pita chips from scratch (using Lebanese pita bread).
 I personally like to top my pita chips with a little za'atar and sea salt.

 • Pomegranate molasses (also known as dibz roman): It's sweet, tangy, and really makes this fattoush salad dressing amazing when mixed with lemon, sumac, and some good olive oil.